HiveMQ Data Governance Hub

 To eliminate the need for subscribing clients to perform resource-intensive validation, checks occur before your data reaches downstream devices or upstream services.

 In this user journey, an engineering team develops a microservice that consumes sensor data on specific MQTT topics.
-To ensure the reliability of the microservice, the engineers upload a JSON Schema to the HiveMQ Data Governance Hub that outlines the data structure they want to receive.
+To ensure the reliability of the microservice, the engineers upload a JSON Schema to the HiveMQ Data Hub that outlines the data structure they want to receive.

 {